-The embedded certificate can be viewed and even exported into an external file.
+The embedded certificate can be viewed, exported into an external file or directly imported into the active KeyStore.

 You can use JAR examples provided in the distribution kit in doc/samples/jar folder, to test the verify JAR features.

 6.1.2 Verify XML Signatures